 Michael has addressed other emerging workplace issues on behalf of a variety of trade associations submitting amicus briefs and extensive comments to proposed rules including those under the Labor Management Reporting and Disclosure Act (LMRDA).

 Michael has been recognized with a lifetime Senior Professional in Human Resources (SPHR) certification.
 A noted speaker and presenter, Michael addresses an extensive variety of management groups including boards of directors, company executives, managers and supervisors, and trade association representatives.
 He has trained literally thousands of managers and supervisors over the course of his career.
 He has spoken before a wide variety of audiences throughout the U.S. and world, including Germany, Taiwan, and South Africa.
 He is frequently quoted in the media in such publications as The Wall Street Journal, New York Times, Forbes, BusinessWeek, Washington Post, Boston Globe, Los Angeles Times, National Law Journal, Harvard Business Review, and major television and cable news programs.
 He has authored articles for many respected publications, including HR Magazine, Human Resources Executive, and ACC Docket, published by the Association of Corporate Counsel.
 His most recent thought leadership piece for the ACC Docket appeared in the April, 2012 edition which deals with the globalization of labor relations.

-During his career within the unions, Ricardo worked on more than 1,000 campaigns nationally.
+During his career within the unions, Ricardo took more than 1,000 campaigns to election nationally.